darshgarg7/Kingdom_AI_Swarm/README.md

 ## Overview

 The **AI Agent Kingdom Swarm Framework** is a modular, scalable, and adaptive architecture designed to solve complex, dynamic, and distributed problems.
 Inspired by hierarchical organizational structures (e.g., kingdoms), this framework combines centralized oversight with decentralized execution, enabling efficient task management, robust security, and continuous learning.
-This document provides **extreme technical depth** into every aspect of the architecture, its workflow, use cases, and implementation strategies.

 ---